carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

  The test set checks how well the model works on the new data.
 The test set is used in the final phase of the workflow, and it evaluates the final model.

+In the GUI we will be using the default option and splitting are dataset to be 80% training set and 20% test set.

+### Validation methodology

+#### Holdout Validation

+#### K-Fold Cross Validation

+#### Leave One-Out Validation

+#### Stratified Sampling check box

+## Step 2 Traing Classifiers

+We are given a dropdown menu of some of the most frequently used classifiers in biology.
+In this workshop, we will be further talking about Decision Tree, Random Forest, Logistic Regression and Neural Network.

+> ## Play time
+>
+> Pick any classifier and not changing the default settings train the data.
+{: .callout}